spfohl/spfohl.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Biomedical Informatics at Stanford, advised by <a href="https://shahlab.stanford.edu/">Nigam Shah</a>.
-My work broadly focuses on the use of machine learning to guide clinical decision making.
-Recently, I have focused on understanding how to design such systems to be fair and robust.
-Before coming to Stanford, I worked with <a href="https://pwp.gatech.edu/cassie-mitchell-lab/">Cassie Mitchell</a> at Georgia Tech on developing models of disease progression in Amyotrophic Lateral Sclerosis.
-In the summer of 2019, I was a research intern at Google Health.
+I am recent graduate of the Biomedical Informatics PhD program at Stanford University.
+At Stanford, my work focused on understanding fairness, robustness, and transparent evaluation of systems that use machine learning to inform clinical decision making.
+In January 2022, I will start as a research scientist at Google Research.

 Select Publications
 ===